Exonate Ltd.: Exonate Appoints Dr Rafiq Hasan as Non-Executive Director

 Rafiq has a proven record of success in the global pharmaceutical industry and is currently CEO of Complement Therapeutics, which focuses on developing next-generation complement medicines.
 In addition to his role at Complement, Rafiq holds Board and advisory roles at Oxular and BioGeneration Ventures.
 Previous leadership roles within the ophthalmology sector have included Senior Vice President and Global Head of Ophthalmology at Bayer, where he oversaw the launch of Eylea for five indications within three years, and from launch to >$2.5 billion in five years.

-Exonate's lead candidate EXN407, small molecule SRPK1 inhibitor, is in development as a world first topical therapy for diabetic eye diseases such as diabetic retinopathy and diabetic macular oedema.
-Exonate plans to progress EXN407 to a CLEAR-DM (Clinical Evaluation of a New Eyedrop for Alleviating Retinopathy in Diabetic Macular Oedema) Phase IIb clinical trial in 2024.
+Exonate's lead candidate EXN407, small molecule SRPK1 inhibitor, is in development as a world first topical therapy for diabetic eye diseases such as diabetic retinopathy.
+Exonate plans to progress EXN407 to a CLEAR-DE (CLinical Evaluation of a novel eyedrop for Alleviating Retinopathy in Diabetic Eye disease) Phase IIb clinical trial in 2024.

 Catherine Beech, CEO, Exonate, said: "We're pleased to welcome Dr Hasan to Exonate's Board as Non-Executive Director.
 Rafiq's years of expertise in diabetic eye disease, as well as treatment strategies across all stages of eye disease progression, will be invaluable to Exonate as we continue to develop our lead candidate through the clinic.